-Circuit breakers offers no protection from touching a live component.
 RCDs help reduce the risk of fatal shock and fire.
-They do this by monintoring an imbalance in live conductors.
+They do this by monitoring an imbalance in live conductors.
+Circuit breakers offers no protection from touching a live component unfortunately.

-Mains power is inside and outside buildings and used by all.
-Electrical appliances and fixed wiring can develop faults.
-Faults aren’t obvious unless something stops working.
+Mains power is inside and outside buildings and used by many.
+Electrical appliances and fixed wiring can develop faults which pose a risk.
+Some faults aren’t obvious unless something stops working.

 An RCD is a mechanical device.
 It protects people, animals and buildings by removing power.